randoms7ring/stig-manager-with-evaluate-stig/README.md

 ### Configure Evaluate-STIG
-Back to the FIPS iissue from the start of this guide, this is where it shows up and I do not know how to Force Keycloak to use a different algorithm for the RSA signature.
+Back to the FIPS issue from the start of this guide, this is where it shows up and I do not know how to force Keycloak to use a different algorithm for the RSA signature.
 Transfer the keystore.p12 file to a RHEL 8.10 host (or any host thats FIPS 140-2, as long as its not 140-3!) so we can extract the key

 What happens on RHEL9.4 in FIPS mode
 ```